-Like it or not, celebrities play a big part in teenagers' lives and getting up close to some big names can be fun for all.
+Like it or not, celebrities play a big part in teenagers' lives and getting up close to some big names can be fun for the whole family.
 Madame Tussauds London is all about fun.
 Music plays when you arrive and you can hug your idols and get some great photo opportunities.
 There are pop stars and actors, as well as sporting legends and historical figures.

 Ride a Boris Bike

 London's cycle hire scheme is a great way to see the city.
-The bikes are quite heavy but there are docking stations all over central London so you can cycle between attractions or just head out and see what you find.
-The scheme is run by Transport for London and all of the bikes are maintained regularly making this a cost effective way to get off the beaten track.
-TfL also has some suggested cycle route maps to give you some ideas where to explore.
+The bikes are quite heavy, but there are docking stations all over central London so you can cycle between attractions or just head out and see what you find.
+The scheme is run by Transport for London, and all of the bikes are maintained regularly making this a cost-effective way to get off the beaten track.
+TfL also has some suggested cycle route maps to give you some ideas on where to explore.